 fbpx

-16th September 2019.
-DayTripping!
-I planned to take a few hours out for a quick ride/explore in the Samoeng area of Chiang Mai province, but I was enjoying myself so much that it turned into a 9 hour ride/explore.
-I had an absolutely brilliant day of looking around, including finding a hidden Vietnamese temple in Samoeng Neau valley.
-With the Rainy Season weather being so hot and humid it was also a good opportunity to test out the new Inuteq cooling vest I was sent and also see how well the new Kusari waxed jeans hold up in high heat.
+I planned to take a few hours out for a quick ride/explore in the Samoeng area of Chiang Mai province, but I was enjoying myself so much that it turned into a 9-hour ride/explore.
+I had a brilliant day looking around, including finding a hidden Vietnamese temple in Samoeng Neau Valley.

-The quieter roads I choose to ride always bring up some fun and interesting sights.
+The quieter roads tend to bring up some fun and interesting sights.
 Such as this peacock sign:

 The morning then took an amazing turn, due to this incredible hidden temple in the Samoeng Neua valley….

-Easy to miss the entranceway (and in fact I’ve ridden past it many times over the years and had no idea it was there!)
+It is easy to miss the entranceway, so keep an eye out.
+(In fact, I had ridden past the entrance many times over the years and had no idea the temple was there.)

-Riding through the entrance gates to this hidden delight felt a little like walking through a Narnia wardrobe into a forgotten time and place!
+Riding through the entrance gates to this hidden gem feels a little like walking through a Narnia wardrobe into a forgotten time and place!

-Dotted all around were solar panel lights and speakers, and many of the lights done in beautiful and interesting ways (such as cherry blossom flowers and lotus leaves in the water – shown in the video above).
+Dotted around are solar panel lights and speakers, and many of the lights are done in beautiful and interesting ways, such as cherry blossom flowers and lotus leaves in the water.

-(I found this image from this Vietnamese website of how the temple looks lit up.
-Hopefully the lights still work well enough to re-create this beautiful scene.)
+When the sun sets this area looks beautiful, with the soft solar lighting.
+I found this image from this Vietnamese website of how the temple looks lit up.
+Hopefully, the lights still work well enough to recreate this beautiful scene.
+(Update: Unfortunately, this website now seems to be offline)

-I tried to find more information about the temple after my ride via google, and the best source I came up with is this fantastic video from 9 years ago.
-The video shows the temple buildings (but without the statues), and also the reason why it was built (as a meditation and training place for monks).
+I tried to find more information about the temple after my ride via Google, and the best source I came up with is this fantastic video from 9 years ago (update: unfortunately, this video has now been made private).
+The video shows the temple buildings (without the statues) and why it was built (as a meditation and training place for monks).

-There is also a couple of websites with info, but in Vietnamese:
+There used to be also a couple of websites with info, but in Vietnamese:

 WEBSITE 1